The (Future) Wales Coast Path

 You can visit the Lighthouses which are now installed at Newport Wetlands RSPB reserve, and in the village of Langport on the Somerset Levels, and take your own journey across impermanent land from there to the sea.

 The project physicalises the future of our shoreline and highlights the habitat, communities, and physical space we may have to say goodbye to.
-Throughout 2022, communities on the Gwent Levels and the Indian island of Sagar were invited to walk together between the current shoreline and the future edge of the land, and to document, share stories, and begin conversations about the future of these places.
+Throughout 2022, communities on the Gwent Levels and the Indian island of Sagar were invited to walk together over a year, between the current shoreline and the future edge of the land, and to document, share stories, and begin conversations about the future of these places.

 Arriving at the future shoreline on the Levels (several miles inland), they met a lighthouse whose light reacts to tidal data from to a buoy located in the Indian Sundarbans, where regular tidal inundation is already a reality.
 The lighthouses are a warning system, a navigation marker for the future and an indication that we are not alone and can learn from those at the frontline of the climate crisis if we are open to doing so.